GladysAssistant/v4-website/en/blog/2020-11-06-launching-gladys-assistant-4.md

 ## Privacy at the heart of the product

-Gladys Assistant stores all user data on a local SQLite database.
+Gladys Assistant stores all user data in a local SQLite database.
 No remote account is required to use Gladys Assistant.

 The user remains the master and owner of his installation.